videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 <span class="meta">May 12 2011</span>

-> NOTE: I'm preparing a post update to clarify some questions that I'm getting here and on Reddit.
+> NOTE 1: I'm preparing a post update to clarify some questions that I'm getting here and on Reddit.
 Also I'm creating some test scripts to try to easily reproduce the messaging bits so other people can test this scenario.
 So far I'm failing to kill RabbitMQ on my machine with 1000 consumers, 1 queue and 1 channel per consumer.
 I've got a loop publishing 50 bytes messages.
 I hope to publish this later in the afternoon.

+> NOTE 2: Since this blog is just a git repository on Github, you can track the changes transparently [here](https://github.com/videlalvaro/videlalvaro.github.com):

 ## Background ##